dutu/bisq-watcher/README.md

 # Overview

-**Bisq-watcher** is a customizable monitoring tool for the Bisq decentralized exchange, built with Node.js and compatible with Windows, Linux, and macOS.
+**Bisq-watcher** is a customizable monitoring tool for the Bisq application, built with Node.js and compatible with Windows, Linux, and macOS.
 It allows you to set up a watcher to monitor your Bisq application on your computer.

-Each watcher consists of three core components:
+Bisq-watcher consists of three core components:

-*  **File Watcher**: Monitors the `bisq.log` file.
+*  **File Watcher**: Monitors the main bisq log file `bisq.log`.
 *  **Log Processor**: Parses and extracts relevant log data based on predefined rules.
 *  **Logger**: Sends notifications via multiple transports, including **console**, **file**, and **Telegram**.